Leda Atomica: Structure of the painting

 which Ghyka specifically cites to calculate the side of a regular pentagon.

-Symbolism of the painting
+Symbolism

 After the atomic bomb was dropped on Hiroshima, Dalí took his work in a new direction based on the principle that the modern age had to be assimilated into art if art was to be truly contemporary.
 Dalí acknowledged the discontinuity of matter, incorporating a mysterious sense of levitation into his Leda Atomica.
 Just as one finds that at the atomic level particles do not physically touch, so here Dalí suspends even the water above the shore—an element that would figure into many other later works.
 Every object in the painting is carefully painted to be motionless in space, even though nothing in the painting is connected.
 Leda looks as if she is trying to touch the back of the swan's head, but doesn't do it.

 Dalí himself described the painting in the following way: